 If the trailer is specific to one or more specific countries ReleaseHistory/DistrTerritory is included for each country.

 Trailers should be rated in accordance with the rating rules for trailers in given regions.
-Note that in some countries, that rating is the same as the movie.
+Note that in some countries, the trailer’s rating is the same as the movie.
 In others, there are special ratings (e.g., MPAA “Green Band” and “Red Band”).

 The Parent should be included with @relationshipType=‘ispromotionfor’ and ParentContentID set to the ContentID of the main feature.